 Options Risk (AXS Dynamic Opportunity Fund, AXS Tactical Income Fund).
 A Fund may lose the entire put option premium paid if the underlying security does not decrease in value at expiration.
 Put options may not be an effective hedge because they may have imperfect correlation to the value of a Fund's portfolio securities.
 Purchased put options may decline in value due to changes in price of the underlying security, passage of time and changes in volatility.
 Written call and put options may limit a Fund's participation in equity market gains and may magnify the losses if the price of the written option instrument increases in value between the date when the Fund writes the option and the date on which the Fund purchases an offsetting position.
 A Fund will incur a loss as a result of a written options (also known as a short position) if the price of the written option instrument increases in value between the date when the Fund writes the option and the date on which the Fund purchases an offsetting position.
+A Fund will incur a loss as a result of a written options (also known as a short position) if the price of the written option instrument increases in value between the date when the Fund writes the option and the date on which the Fund purchases an offsetting position.
 A Fund's losses are potentially large in a written put transaction and potentially unlimited in an unhedged written call transaction.

-Credit Risk (AXS Adaptive Plus Fund, AXS Chesapeake Strategy Fund, AXS Income Opportunities Fund, AXS Sustainable Income Fund, AXS Tactical Income Fund, AXS FTSE Venture Capital Return Tracker Fund).
+Credit Risk (AXS Adaptive Plus Fund, AXS Chesapeake Strategy Fund, AXS Income Opportunities Fund, AXS Tactical Income Fund, AXS FTSE Venture Capital Return Tracker Fund).
 If an obligor (such as the issuer itself or a party offering credit enhancement) for a security held by the Fund fails to pay amounts due when required by the terms of the security, otherwise defaults, is perceived to be less creditworthy, becomes insolvent or files for bankruptcy, a security's credit rating is downgraded or the credit quality or value of any underlying assets declines, the value of the Fund's investment could decline.
 If the Fund enters into financial contracts (such as certain derivatives, repurchase agreements, reverse repurchase agreements, and when-issued, delayed delivery and forward commitment transactions), the Fund will be subject to the credit risk presented by the counterparties.
-The Fund is subject to greater levels of credit risk to the extent it holds below investment grade debt securities (securities rated below the Baa/BBB categories or unrated securities of comparable quality), or "junk bonds".
-These securities have a higher risk of issuer default because, among other reasons, issuers of junk bonds often have more debt in relation to total capitalization than issuers of investment grade securities.
+The Fund is subject to greater levels of credit risk to the extent it holds below investment grade debt securities (securities have a higher risk of issuer default because, among other reasons, issuers of junk bonds often have more debt in relation to total capitalization than issuers of investment grade securities.
 These securities are considered predominantly speculative, tend to be less liquid and are more difficult to value than higher rated securities and may involve major risk of exposure to adverse conditions and negative sentiments.
 They may be in default or in danger of default as to principal and interest.

-Leveraging Risk (AXS Adaptive Plus Fund, AXS Alternative Value Fund, AXS Chesapeake Strategy Fund, AXS Income Opportunities Fund, AXS Market Neutral Fund, AXS Merger Fund, AXS Multi-Strategy Alternatives Fund, AXS FTSE Venture Capital Return Tracker Fund).
+Leveraging Risk (AXS Adaptive Plus Fund, AXS Chesapeake Strategy Fund, AXS Income Opportunities Fund, AXS Market Neutral Fund, AXS FTSE Venture Capital Return Tracker Fund).
 The use of leverage, such as the use of borrowing and/or entering into derivatives futures contracts, options, and short sales, may magnify the Funds' gains or losses.
 Because many derivatives have a leverage component, adverse changes in the value or level of the underlying instrument can result in a loss substantially greater than the amount invested in the derivative itself.
 Certain derivatives have the potential for unlimited loss, regardless of the size of the initial investment.